julioaranajr/julioaranajr/README.md

 <hr align="center" size="6" width="100%"  color="green"></hr>

 #### **Overview**
-- Cloud Systems Developer & Consultant with teamwork skills.
-Ability to adapt to new environments.
-Committed to leading the migration and delivery the promise of the Cloud.
+- Motivated and experienced Cloud Engineer with over ten years of experience developing new and innovative design processes, helping companies to meet and exceed  projected expectations.
-- High Technical Analytical Skills.
-Ability to work with team's goals with high standards and quality.
-Adaptation, mobility and discipline to perform with other people, in multicultural environments, where teamwork is essential.
+- High Technical Analytical and Soft Skills.
+Ability to work with team's goals.
+- Adaptation, mobility and discipline to perform in multicultural environments.
-- Empathy and compromise with the consumer's needs.
-Acuity to detect &  locate the needs of the market.
-Knowledge and experience in the management and implementation of projects.
+- Knowledge and experience in the management and implementation of projects.
 - Full action.
 Proactive by nature.
 High Initiative and motivation.
-Oriented to work achieving goals.
-Innovation, creativity and commitment to meet the objectives set by the company.
+Innovation, creativity and commitment.
 - More than 10 years of experience as IT Consultant, Venezuelan Petroleum Companies, Telecommunications and Medical Software Solutions.
 - Languages: English and Spanish.
 - Location: (Germany)